bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 * The **MAC Board of Directors** sets the overall objective and recommends changes.
 In practice, the MAC Board will only consider a decision if the Community of Interest Advisory Panel (COI Panel) is comfortable with the direction proposed.

-* The **Community of Interest Advisory Panel (COI Panel)** is an independent advisory body is comprised of individuals from Indigenous groups, mining communities, non-governmental organizations, and organized labour, among others.
+* The **Community of Interest Advisory Panel (COI Panel)** is an independent advisory body comprised of individuals from Indigenous groups, mining communities, non-governmental organizations, and organized labour, among others.
 Industry representatives participate in the panel on an exofficio basis.

 *reference* [**TSM 101: A Primer**](https://mining.ca/wp-content/uploads/dlm_uploads/2023/01/SPARK-MAC-TSM-PRIMER-2022-ENG.pdf)